Anthony Seratelli: Career

 Seratelli attended Old Bridge High School in Old Bridge Township, New Jersey.
 At 4 ft 11 in, Seratelli was too small to play American football or basketball.
-He joined the bowling team, but was cut from the school's baseball team as a freshman.
+He joined the bowling team.
 He made the varsity baseball team in his junior year, playing shortstop.
 A leg injury suffered while running the bases prematurely ended his junior year.
 He threw perfect games for the bowling team as a freshman and as a junior.

 Seratelli then enrolled at Seton Hall University.
 Now 5 ft 11 in, he tried out for the Seton Hall Pirates baseball team as a walk-on during his freshman year, and made the team.
 He was voted team captain in his sophomore year.
 He was not selected in the Major League Baseball Draft after graduating from Seton Hall.
 After a workout in Chicago, he did not receive an offer from an MLB team, but was noticed by the Windy City ThunderBolts of the independent Frontier League, and he began his career with them in 2006.

 In February 2007, Seratelli attended a tryout with the Kansas City Royals, who signed him to a minor league contract.
 While playing for the Northwest Arkansas Naturals of the Class AA Texas League in 2011, he was named an All-Star.
 After the 2011 season, the Royals named Seratelli their farm system's best baserunner, and assigned him to the Arizona Fall League.

 After the 2013 season, Seratelli became a free agent.
 He signed a minor league contract with the Mets, receiving an invitation to spring training in 2014.
 The Mets evaluated Seratelli as a shortstop.
 At the end of spring training, the Mets chose Omar Quintanilla over Seratelli, and Seratelli began the season with the Las Vegas 51s of the Class AAA Pacific Coast League.

 On December 12, 2014, Seratelli signed with the Saitama Seibu Lions of Nippon Professional Baseball.

 Seratelli signed a minor league deal with the Arizona Diamondbacks in November 2015.
 However, he announced his retirement prior to the start of the 2016 season.